What is a Magnetic Resonance Imaging (MRI) Exam?

 When will I receive the Results of the Exam?

-You will receive your results from your ordering physician.
+Spencer Hospital works with a team of locally-based radiologists who promptly review images and will provide the results and to and consult with your ordering physician.
+The physician who ordered the testing will contact you with your results.
 You may receive a phone call or have a follow up appointment with your physician.
 If you are unsure of how you will receive your results, please contact your physician’s office.

 Quality healthcare at Spencer Hospital is our top priority to best care for our patients.
 The MRI technologists at Spencer Hospital are registered MRI Technologists through the American Registry of Radiologic Technologists.